four43/divergence/README.md

 A fast router for PHP, as easy, or as full featured as you need it.

-Insipred by ToroRouter (https://github.com/anandkunal/ToroPHP), which is a great router to quickly create simple apps, Divergence aims to be almost as simple, but provide more features for larger apps.
+Insipred by ToroRouter (https://github.com/anandkunal/ToroPHP), which is a great router to quickly create simple apps.
+Divergence aims to be almost as simple, but provide more features for larger apps.

 Features
 --------

-* Simple single file router - commented and easy to understand.
+* *Simple* - Single file rouder, commented and easy to understand.
-* Built in debug handler - add it to your app temporarily to see what callbacks get called when, and with what data.
+* *Debug* - Provided debug handler, add it to your app temporarily to see what callbacks get called when, and with what data.
+* *Server Setup* - Use provided server configs (.htaccess for Apache and web.config for IIS) to route all of your requests to your index.php file.